Gabriella439/Haskell-Annah-Library/README.md

 # Annah v1.0.0

-Annah is a medium-level total language that compiles down to the calculus of constructions
+Annah is a medium-level total functional programming language that compiles down to the calculus of constructions
 (specifically [Morte](https://github.com/Gabriel439/Haskell-Morte-Library)).

 Annah exists primarily as a reference implementation for encoding higher-level